bharadwajausa/IFIL/README.txt

 # IFIL
-It is an basic application where any user registered with the app can post a lost item and any user can post if they by chance find any item.
+As a part of project, it is an basic android application where any user registered with the app can post a lost item and any user can post if they by chance find any item.